Business and clients come in all sizes and packages.

 So, with the categories drawn, let us try to figure out where we fit in.
 Shall we?

-Most of the clients I have been exposed to, mostly fall on the last 2 buckets!
+Most of the clients I have been exposed to, mostly fall in the last 2 buckets!
+They’re either Digitally Poor or Digitally Ignorant.

 - Such clients are mostly early adapters.